gact/shmootl/README.md

 data.
 Pipelines can be run from the command line or from within the R environment.
 Utility functions are available from within R.

+For more information on using this package, see the user guide vignette.

 ## Dependencies

 This package depends on the following: